Parenting

 Because psychologically, when a child feels unseen…

-they slowly start believing:
+They slowly start believing:

 “Maybe I don’t matter.”